 music-listening and/or playing

 I could probably think of more if I needed to.
 The thing is it is personal.
 We all enjoy different things.
 One thing I am clear on.
 These passions, hobbies or leisure activities are vital to our wellbeing.
 We think they are a pleasure and not necessary.
-However chronic illness and pain are this Constant stressor on our bodies and lives.
+However chronic illness and pain are these Constant stressors on our bodies and lives.
 It takes a lot out of us, just dealing with it.
 To cope we have to find things that relax us.
 De-stress us.
 And often those are things we enjoy doing.
 Things we choose to do.
 So every hobby we have, no matter what it is, is helping combat the stress of living with the pain every day.
 Not to mention it helps with mood regulation.

 Consider it part of your treatment.
 Self-care is very much part of your treatment.
 The most important part in fact.
 The part we have control over.
 Part of that is handling our stress and mood regulation.